-No matter the country, ethnicity, or financial status, the need is the same everywhere and students are entering college and career with visions of their future but no real way to verify the fit or right steps to take.
+No matter the country, ethnicity, or financial status, the need is the same everywhere.
+Students are entering college and career with visions of their future but no real way to verify the fit or right steps to take.

 The Rotary Student Program was designed to help young people connect with business professionals living their dream career.
-By exploring the possibilities in the earliest stages of the career development and selection process, 15-18 year olds, globally, have the chance to confirm or redirect their dreams.
+By exploring the possibilities in the earliest stages of the career development and selection process, 15-18 year olds have the chance to confirm or redirect their dreams.

 In live, virtual reverse-interview settings hosted by Rotarians, student participants gain rare access to professionals that are considered experts in their fields —from CEOs of global corporations to small-business owners and startup entrepreneurs.
 Through the program, students explore dreams from every possible direction—from becoming an NFL football player to becoming a global peace leader, from becoming a medical professional to going into the entertainment business, from working as a public servant in politics to starting a private family business.
 With the Rotary Student Program, the exploratory opportunities and possibilities are endless.

-Through further research, it was discovered that the career connection void was not just in Michigan or in North America, but was global in scale.
-After gaining the attention of Rotary District 6360 leadership in Michigan, the program caught the attention of 2011-2012 Rotary International President Kalyan Banerjee.
-On February 2, 2012, a meeting was set up at Rotary International Headquarters, Evanston, Illinois, USA, between President Banerjee and Jackie Huie.
-Joining them was Jackie’s 12-year old son, Grant Huie.
+Not long after, it was realized that the career connection void was not just in Michigan or in North America, but was global in scale.
+After gaining the attention of Rotary District 6360 leadership, the idea of expanding the program was presented to Rotary International President 2011-2012, Kalyan Banerjee.
+On February 2, 2012, a meeting with President Banergee was set up at Rotary International Headquarters, Evanston, Illinois, USA.
+Included in the meeting was Jackie Huie and her then 12-year old son, Grant Huie.
 It was a break-through moment.

 What is Rotary Club?